 - If you’re interested in porcelain spa cups, the Cisar Ferdinand Restaurant has an extensive collection upstairs.

 - There is also a natural amphitheatre below town, where concerts and events are sometimes held.

 Where to eat in Loket.
-The Cisar Ferdinand Restaurant and Florian Brewery, part of the Hotel Emperor Ferdinand, is located at 136, T. G. Masaryka Square.
-Important: If you want to experience the Slavic Oven Grill suckling pig, you’ll have to go on a Tuesday or Thursday from 5 p.m.
+The Cisar Ferdinand Restaurant and Florian Brewery, part of the Hotel Emperor Ferdinand (Also called the Hotel Cisar Ferdinand), is located at 136, T. G. Masaryka Square.
+Important: If you want to experience the Slavic Oven Grill suckling pig, you’ll have to go on a Thursday from 5 p.m.
 Or special order it.